Vasu-18/Cashcult/README.md

 Vercel

-🏗️ How It Works (High Level)
+## How It Works (High Level)

-User uploads a workflow CSV file
+1. User uploads a workflow CSV file

-File is validated against the required schema
+2. File is validated against the required schema

-Data is parsed and normalized
+3. Data is parsed and normalized

-Cost impact is calculated for each row
+4. Cost impact is calculated for each row

-Highest-impact event is identified
+5. The highest-impact event is identified

-Total cost impact is displayed in the dashboard
+6. Total cost impact is displayed in the dashboard

-📌 Design Principles
+## Design Principles

-Accuracy over assumptions
+1. Accuracy over assumptions

-Clear prioritization, not raw noise
+2. Clear prioritization, not raw noise

-Simple inputs, meaningful outputs
+3. Simple inputs, meaningful outputs

-Extensible for future workflow types
+4. Extensible for future workflow types

-📈 Future Improvements
+## Future Improvements

-Historical trend analysis
+1. Historical trend analysis

-Workflow comparison across uploads
+2. Workflow comparison across uploads

-Exportable insights reports
+3. Exportable insights reports

-Team-level aggregation dashboards
+4. Team-level aggregation dashboards

-🧠 Who Is This For?
+## Who Is This For?

-Engineering teams analyzing failures and delays
+1. Engineering teams analyzing failures and delays

-Operations teams prioritizing cost-heavy incidents
+2. Operations teams prioritizing cost-heavy incidents

-Product teams seeking data-backed optimization
+3. Product teams seeking data-backed optimization